krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 - HM: 2,048 x 2,048 grid

-Conversion speeds are shown below (in ms).
+Example conversion speeds are shown below (in ms).
 Algorithmic complexity is approximately linear in the number of elements for all representations except for Convex Polytope, which is superlinear.
 Conversions are listed from the type listed in column to type listed in row.

 *Simple geometries*: